BOOM Craft Studio will be at MUJI Community Market, @mujisweden @ahlens.city.stockholm

 A collaboration project with interior architect Andreas Nobel coming up… In all aspects sustainable off course!

-This spring I´m represented as one of 12 professional dyers in Sweden in the exhibition ”Inte bara färg” at Sörmlandsmuseum in Nyköping.
+This spring I'm represented as one of 12 professional dyers in Sweden in the exhibition ”Inte bara färg” at Sörmlandsmuseum in Nyköping.
 Runs until October 23rd 2022.

-My artistic practise and dyeing work is mainly focused on indigo including cultivation, extraction and dyeing.
+My artistic practice is mainly focused on indigo and other dye plants, including cultivation, extraction and dyeing.
 I´m also conducting workshops in both indigo and natural dyeing with different pattern techniques.
 Follow me on instagram for updates; @linda_zetterman

-Pls. see earlier posts for upcomming workshops during spring/summer 2022.
-The schedule for autumn will be released end of May.
+Pls. see previous posts for up coming workshops during autumn 2022.
 Read more about the exhibition at;